SkillsFundingAgency/tl-find-provider-api/README.md

 ## Database

+##### Route mapping

+Routes are hard-coded and initialised from the database post-deployment scripts.
+If any routes are addied they will need to be added to the script `Sfa.Tl.Find.Provider.Api.Database\PostDeployment\Seed Routes.sql`.

+Route mapping is also done in the script.
+This will need to be modified after new qualifications have been imported, and the project redeployed.
+This is done in the script `Sfa.Tl.Find.Provider.Api.Database\PostDeployment\Seed RouteQualification.sql`.

+##### Data import

 Data insert/update/delete is handled in stored procedures, which are passed table-valued parameters to be merged into the tables.